You are here

 At your SSN appointment, be sure to obtain a receipt to prove that you have applied.
-You should receive the SSN card in the mail within one to two months.
+You should receive the SSN card in the mail within 14 days.

 Make sure to keep your SSN secure.
 Never email your SSN.
 If the wrong person gets your SSN, they can spend a lot of money in your name!!